This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 It is said that they got the name Deathlayer through translation of their German name Totleger.
 And, though Tot does mean dead in German, it is more likely that the Deathlayer name came about due to slight German name variations over time (source: Wikipedia).

+As for how long chickens lay eggs, most chickens will taper production greatly at just a few years.
 Due to their name, they are rumored to lay eggs throughout their life until the day they die.
-Most chickens will taper production greatly at just a few years.
 And, while this may be true, there are no actual records of this fact.

 In any case, however the name came about, it is definitely an eye-catching, hardcore metal chicken name if there has ever been one!